ryotaro/neural_style_transfer/README.md

 # Vanilla Neural Style Transfer Implementation Written in PyTorch
 ## Overview
-This script generates a new image from given two images using Neural Style Transfer algorithm [1](https://arxiv.org/abs/1508.06576).
+This script generates a new image from given two images using [Neural Style Transfer algorithm](https://arxiv.org/abs/1508.06576).
 You can generate an artistic image by specifying base content image and target style image which you want to apply the style to the content image.

 ## Requirement